 We secured a venue almost 6 months in advance, immediately following our delegation to Bosnia.
-Securing a venue so far in advance meant that we were able to promote the event for longer and, we avoided clashes with other local events.
+Securing a venue so far in advance meant that we were able to promote the event for longer and, we avoided clashes with other local community action events.
 We chose a Community Centre for our venue on the basis that it would be accessible, informal and with facilities for children and prayer.
 We chose this venue over a more corporate location as it enabled us to celebrate Manchester’s diverse cultural make-up.
 We were able to host an event with a multi-cultural audience, in a local Pakistani Community Centre, with a programme including Turkish and Persian Music.
 We aimed to make our event as diverse as possible, so as to reflect the values of diversity that are essential in preventing hatred and intolerance.

 Our event surpassed our expectations in that it raised more money that we anticipated and it brought together different corners of the community in an extremely positive way.
 The quality of conversation and discussion was exceptional and I really feel this was a result of having an intersectional panel of speakers.
 Having an intersectional panel meant we facilitated a diverse conversation offered through different perspectives and we were able to achieve this, whilst still staying loyal to our theme of women.

 Social media was a vital in our marketing and promotion strategy.
-We created a regional North West page in which we shared content about events happening across the North West and a specific event page for our Fundraising Dinner.
+We created a regional North West page in which we shared content about community action events happening across the North West and a specific event page for our Fundraising Dinner.
 This event page contained an Eventbrite link and a Ticketmaster link for people interested in attending.
 We shared constant updates regarding our progress and engaged our 20 delegates in the promotion strategy.
 Engaging delegates in social media promotion ensured that our reach was both wide and diverse.

 We received all the help we needed in abundance and the RSI staff went above and beyond to support us throughout.
 I also feel that being able to create a strong connection with Remembering Srebrenica staff during our delegation to Bosnia, had a huge impact on the success of our event.
 Remembering Srebrenica staff were included in our social media groups and were always there to offer support and advice, which was a vital for our morale.
 We worked closely with RSI staff, former delegates and likeminded people throughout the process.
 This was a one of the main reasons our event was so successful.